wintwoo/llama-recipes/tutorial-short.md

     ```

 5. Open the `single_node.slurm` script and review how we can pass dynamic values for multi-nodes and multi-gpus from Slurm to torchrun.
+The llama 2 base model will be downloaded from Hugging Face, with the final checkpoints being stored in a GCS bucket via GCS Fuse at `/bucket` (this was created via the HPC toolkit previously).

-6. Submit the training job to slurm
+6. Submit the training job to slurm.
+If successful, you will see the following output `Submitted batch job 1`
     ```bash
     sbatch single_node.slurm
     ```

 7. Slurm will now create a new G2/A2 VM to run the training task.
 Once the job is complete, the VM will automatically be destroyed.

-8. To check the status of slurm jobs
+8. To check the status of slurm jobs. `CF` indicates that the node is being created and `R` indicates that the job is now running.
     ```bash
     watch squeue
     ```